 All home pedicures should start with mastering how to remove dead skin from feet.
-And when you consider that the heels and balls of your feet spend all day rubbing back and forth against shoes—or slippers as the case may be—while supporting your entire bodyweight, it's no surprise that hard areas build up pretty fast.
-If your home pedicure needs aren't urgent, get a head start one week in advance with some amazing (and icky) exfoliating socks. ''Not to be confused with moisturizing socks, exfoliating socks contain alpha hydroxy acids which help loosen dead skin,'' explains Footner's expert podiatrist, Dina Gohil.
+When you consider that the heels and balls of your feet spend all day rubbing back and forth against shoes while supporting your entire body weight, it's no surprise that hard areas build up pretty fast.
+If your home pedicure needs aren't urgent, get a head start with some amazing (and icky) exfoliating socks. ''Not to be confused with moisturizing socks, exfoliating socks contain alpha hydroxy acids which help loosen dead skin,'' explains Footner's expert podiatrist, Dina Gohil.

-Begin by soaking your feet for a five minutes in warm water. then pop on the socks for an hour while you watch TV, remove and rinse.
+Begin by soaking your feet for five minutes in warm water.
+Then, pop on the socks for an hour while you watch TV, remove and rinse.
 Within the next week or so the very hardest skin on your foot will disjoin itself and peel away in satisfyingly large pieces.
-Obviously this isn't ideal if you are planning on going out with your toes on show.
-But if you the time to let things take their course for a week, it's fascinating to observe.
+Obviously, this isn't ideal if you are planning on going out with your toes on show.
+But if you have the time to let things take their course, it's fascinating to observe.

 Step 1: File your feet

-There's any number of fancy gadgets out there promising to burr away hard skin with minimal effort, but nothing's more effective than giving it some welly with a good old foot file.
-"Always use on a dry foot, never on a wet foot," advises podiatrist; Dr Bharti Rajput.
+There's any number of fancy gadgets out there promising to buzz away hard skin with minimal effort, but nothing's more effective than giving it some welly with a good old foot file.
+"Always use on a dry foot," advises podiatrist Dr Bharti Rajput.
 "When the skin is wet, it tends to become more rubbery.
 So on a dry foot, you can actually buff the skin down."
 Margaret Dabbs also advises focusing on the whole foot—not just the dry heels.
 "Before going down to the heel, look under your toes and use your fingers to detect any ridging under the fourth or fifth toes.
 If you can see and feel a line of ridging gently use the file to remove this running in the opposite direction to the ridge of skin."

 Step 2: Clean and clip

-Now's the time to remove any old polish and create a nice, neat nail shape before any water gets involved.
+Now's the time to remove any old polish and create a nice, neat nail shape.
 "The best approach is to cut your toenails straight across and try not to get all the white edge off." advises Dr Rajput.
 "Leave a bit of the white edge as it is there to protect the area of your nail which is the protective seal of the skin and the nail.
-Also, if you cut them down too short you can start to get ingrown toenails.
-In terms of tools, definitely use toenail clippers, these are generally the best and then use an emery board to get rid of any sharp edge."
+If you cut them down too short you can start to get ingrown toenails.
+In terms of tools, definitely use specialized toenail clippers, then use an emery board to get rid of any sharp edge."

 Step 3: Soak and soothe